 Funding organisations often state additional requirements.
-The SNSF funding regulations2 (Art.
-44) require that research data is made available to other researchers for secondary research and is integrated in recognised scientific data pools.
-Researchers who are applying for funding with the Swiss National Science Foundation (SNSF) will be required to submit a data management plan (DMP) with their funding application as of October 2017.
-SNSF is currently working out DMP guidelines.
-Further information will be provided continuously from Spring 2017 onwards on the SNSF website (external link).
+The SNSF funding regulations (Art.
+47) require that research data is made available to other researchers for secondary research and is integrated in recognised scientific data pools.
+Researchers who are applying for funding with the Swiss National Science Foundation (SNSF) are required to submit a data management plan (DMP) with their funding application since October 2017.

-The Digital Curation Office is offering guidance on how to develop data management plans in their trainings on research data management.
+The Research Data Management and Digital Curation Office is offering guidance on how to develop data management plans in their trainings on research data management.
 It also provides a checklist with further information on what needs to be considered regarding data management.

-The following checklists and guidelines help you write a data management plan:
+The following checklists and guides help you to write a data management plan:

-- Checklist by the ETH Library and EPFL Library
+- Data Management Checklist from DLCM project by the ETH Library and EPFL Library

-- examples3 and checklists4 of the Digital Curation Centre (UK), and
+- examples and checklists of the Digital Curation Centre (UK), and

 Data management plans vary greatly depending on the research project or discipline.
-The Digital Curation Office can assist you in your work on a data management plan6.
+The Research Data Management and Digital Curation Office can assist you in your work on a data management plan.